-Teaching strategies for this course consisted of lectures as well as paper-and-pencil exercises.
-The lecture material included a cellular mobile concept, frequency reuse, handoff strategies, channel assignment strategies, mobile radio propagation models, different mobile networks and wireless standards.
-The paper-and-pencil exercises included classwork and homework assignments in using various algorithms to solve simple and complex problems.
+Teaching strategies for this course consist of lectures as well as paper-and-pencil exercises.
+The lecture materials include a cellular mobile concept, frequency reuse, handoff strategies, channel assignment strategies, mobile radio propagation models, different mobile networks and wireless standards.
+The paper-and-pencil exercises include classwork and homework assignments in using various algorithms to solve simple and complex problems.